tactlabs/CNERgy/README.md

 ### To DO list:

+- [] Create Jinja based UI as the existing Vuejs UI is hard for python developers
-- Check Yelp vs Yarn and use the best.
+- [x] Check Yelp vs Yarn and use the best.
 If Yelp needed, use it.
-- Dockerize it (Devops)
+- [] Dockerize it (Devops)
-- Existing code work only for Spacy 2.
+- [x] Existing code work only for Spacy 2.
 We have to support for both Spacy2 and Spacy 3.
-- Double click is not working as expected
+- [] Double click is not working as expected
-- Unselect option can be improved
+- [] Unselect option can be improved
-- Paragraph gap is missing
+- [] Paragraph gap is missing
-- Unique keys collected has to be shown in left
+- [] Unique keys collected has to be shown in left
+- [] CSV file support